Back to blog Technical guide

 });

-// Simple helper that polls until the job is done
+// This helper polls until the job finishes

 const status = await leapocr.ocr.waitUntilDone(job.jobId);